OUCVisionGroup/CLIP-UIE/README.md

 ### Thanks
 Our code is based on [SR3](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement/tree/master) and [CLIP-LIT](https://github.com/ZhexinLiang/CLIP-LIT).
 You can refer to their README files and source code for more implementation details.

+## :love_you_gesture: Citation
+If you find our work useful for your research, please consider citing the paper: